cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/NetworkSegment/2020-07-18-VPC-Endpoint.md

 ## AWS PrivateLink access over Inter-Region VPC Peering:
 AWS PrivateLink
-- Applications in an AWS VPC can <font color=red> securely access AWS PrivateLink endpoints across AWS Regions </font> using <font color=red> Inter-Region VPC Peering </font>
+- Applications in an AWS VPC can <font color=OrangeRed> securely access AWS PrivateLink endpoints across AWS Regions </font> using <font color=OrangeRed> Inter-Region VPC Peering </font>
 - privately access services hosted on AWS in a highly available and scalable manner,
   - without using public IPs or let traffic traverse the Internet.
   - Traffic using Inter-Region VPC Peering stays on the global AWS backbone and never traverses the public Internet.